Special Educational Needs Coordinator

 Along with monitoring provision and tracking pupil’s progress, I support teachers to ensure that strategies are in place to enable these pupils to progress and reach their full potential.
 Sometimes it is necessary to involve specialist help in either identifying or supporting pupils, whose need, despite the consistent and thorough support offered by the school, continue to make little or no progress over a sustained period of time.

 Within my role I liaise with outside agencies and talk about children’s learning needs and how we can best support pupils in school.
-Support could be either by introducing effective teaching approaches specific to the level and area of identified need, resources, strategies and interventions.
+Support could be: effective teaching approaches specific to the level and area of identified need, resources, strategies and interventions.
 Throughout all of these processes I work with and support parents of pupils with SEN, to ensure that they are aware of targeted provisions and support offered by the school, the work of external agencies involved with their child and, where necessary, deciding on the next steps that we will take together to ensure that their child makes good progress.
 We feel this is essential to the progress of all children within our school.

 Additional Information for Parents and Carers of Children who have Additional Needs: